WFP-Doobelepers/hikin-interactions/contributing.md

 ### __Adding a Character Command under Hikin :__

-Suppose we need to add the Genshin Impact Character "Hu Tao" to display under one of our pre-existiing commands "FAQ", we first need to create a `character.yaml` file for that character under the appropriate element folder, in this case `"commands/faq/pyro"`.
+Suppose we need to add the Genshin Impact Character "Hu Tao" to display under one of our pre-existiing commands "FAQ", we first need to create a `character.yaml` file for that character under the appropriate element folder, in this case `hutao.yaml` under `"commands/faq/pyro"`.

 <img src="https://user-images.githubusercontent.com/66517217/226590378-87b66629-2d38-4880-907e-47add689f8cd.png" width = "300">

-Now we need to add an `interaction`, `description` and `name` for the command in the .yaml file format.
+Now we need to add an `interaction`, `description` and `name` for the command in the `.yaml` file format.

 <img src="https://user-images.githubusercontent.com/66517217/226590718-24294bfb-4fe6-4b82-8e05-066589f83213.png" width = "300">